assyrianic/Tagha/documentation/ISA.md

 ### Description
 same as DIVI but for floating point values.
 Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, DIVF will perform on doubles, regardless whether floats are defined or not).

-## INCF

-### Description
-same as INC but for floating point values.
-Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, INCF will perform on doubles, regardless whether floats are defined or not).

-## DECF

-### Description
-same as DEC but for floating point values.
-Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, DECF will perform on doubles, regardless whether floats are defined or not).

 ## NEGF